-We set out below details of

-other matters which we, as

-auditors, are required by

-auditing standards and the

-Code to communicate to

-those charged with
+We set out below details of other matters which we, as auditors, are required by auditing standards and the Code to communicate to those charged with governance.

-governance.

-age

-30

-0

-Issue Commentary Matters in relation to fraud We have previously discussed the risk of fraud with the Governance and Audit Committee.
-We have not been made aware of any incidents in the period and no other issues have been identified during the course of our audit procedures.
-Matters in relation to related parties We are not aware of any related parties or related party transactions which have not been disclosed.
-Matters in relation to laws and regulationsYou have not made us that your monitoring officer has issued a section 5 report in relation to the pro- statutory functions in respect of unaccompanied asylum seeker children (UASC).
-We are aware of the that the Council is currently going through legal proceedings in respect of this.
-WrittenA letter of representation has been requested from the Council, including specific representationrepresentationsGroup, which is included in the Governance and Audit Committee papers.
+Issue Commentary Matters in relation We have previously discussed the risk of fraud with the Governance and Audit Committee.
+We have not been to fraud made aware of any incidents in the period and no other issues have been identified during the course of our audit procedures.
+Matters in relation We are not aware of any related parties or related party transactions which have not been disclosed. to related parties Matters in relation You have made us aware that your monitoring officer has issued a section 5 report in relation to the provision of to laws and statutory functions in respect of unaccompanied asylum seeker children (UASC).
+We are aware of this matter and regulations that the Council is currently going through legal proceedings in respect of this.
+A letter of representation has been requested from the Council, including specific representations in respect of the Written Group, which is included in the Governance and Audit Committee papers. representations